 All too often, the study of literature seems to students to be about definitions of terms and memorization of facts.
 This course has been designed to emphasize the pleasure of reading and of informed discussion and reflection.
 As a result, the course replaces a proctored examination with an ongoing (ungraded) journal and a final reflective paper that incorporates insights from that journal.
 This paper serves as the final assessment for this course.

 Your final paper should be 8 to 12 pages in length.
 Possible topics are listed on the course site.
 You will review your reading, your written assignments, and your journal entries.
 Then you will organize your thoughts on one (1) of the listed topics, including appropriate quotations from your journal.

 Your final assessment should be well developed and should convey your understanding of readings and concepts, as well as answer the question adequately.
-It should be organized, coherent, and unified; it should also be free of spelling and grammatical errors.
+It should be organized, cogent, coherent, and unified; it should also be free of spelling and grammatical errors.
 If you need help in writing such a paper, take a look at The Writing Center: University of Wisconsin-Madison.

 Note: Your final assessment paper must include both quotations from your reflective journal and references to your own personal experience.

 Your grade in the course will be determined as follows: